Board of Tax Assessors

 The decision of the arbitrator(s) in this case is appealable by either party to the superior court.

 Binding Arbitration is yet another option for the property owner.
 Binding arbitration is available beginning in 2009 for disputes of value on real property only and is in lieu of either the board of equalization, or non-binding arbitration.
-This form of arbitration involves only 1 arbitrator and is very time sensitive.
+This form of arbitration involves only one arbitrator and is very time sensitive.
 Within 30 days of filing the notice of appeal, the owner must submit a certified appraisal.
 The board of assessors must either accept the certified appraisal within 30 days or certify the appeal to the clerk of superior court.
 Each step has a deadline.
 The arbitrator must choose between owner's certified appraisal or the tax assessor's value.
-The party whose value is not chosen, must pay the cost of the arbitrator.
+The party whose value is not chosen must pay the cost of the arbitrator.
 The decision in this case is not appealable to the superior court.

 This information is provided as a summary of the appeals process only.
 For complete details on the appeals process, see OCGA 48-5-311